ericgiitwa/Skin_Disease_Detection_Project/README.md

 * Reduce costs to minimize unnecessary trips to doctors and biopsies.
 * Enhance patient outcomes by  supporting early detection of serious conditions like skin cancer.

+## Stakeholders
+* Patients in rural areas
+* Local clinics and hospitals
+* Health workers
+* Ministry of Health
+* NGOs and health orgs

 #### SOURCES:
 https://www.africansahara.org/african-healthcare-systems-and-challenges/